device42/device42-docs/docs/apps/index.md

 These sections cover the following entries found in the **Applications** menu of the Device42 Main Appliance.
 Explore these categories in the docs using the sidebar on the left.

-- **[Application Dependency Mapping**](enterprise-application-dependency-mapping/)** provides information about the autodiscovery of application and service dependencies throughout a network.
+- **[Application Dependency Mapping](enterprise-application-dependency-mapping/)** provides information about the autodiscovery of application and service dependencies throughout a network.
 - **[Application Components](application-components/)** are discovered components such as databases, web servers, and load balancers.
-See a complete list of Device42’s supported applications here: [ADM supported applications](apps/enterprise-application-dependency-mapping/adm-supported-applications).
+See a complete list of Device42’s supported applications here: **[ADM supported applications](apps/enterprise-application-dependency-mapping/adm-supported-applications)**.
 - **[Application Groups](/apps/application-groups/index.mdx)** (previously known as Affinity Groups) offer an opinionated view of the impactful applications and their dependencies in your environment.
 :::tip
 Get started with Application Groups by defining the Starting Point in a [Calculation Rule](application-groups/calculation-rules), running one of the predefined rules, and accepting Application Group Suggestions.